Selection Guidelines for Geographical SMR Protocols: A Communication Pattern-based Latency Modeling Approach

 Publication

-The 26th International Symposium on Stabilization, Safety, and Security of Distributed Systems. (to be published)
+Proceedings of the 26th International Symposium on Stabilization, Safety, and Security of Distributed Systems. pp. 344–359.
+(Peer-reviewed)